Analysts Question Whether Trump-Class Battleship Will be Built

 In the 2030s, other presidential administrations will be making the decision on whether to build Trump-class battleships or to focus on other budgetary options, Cancian noted.
 Funding pressures may be key: Defiant would deliver at the same time as a planned jump in other U.S. Navy fleet expenditures in the mid-2030s.
 From an annual budget of about $255 billion today, the Navy's spending is on track to rise by $45 billion a year by the end of the next decade, the Congressional Budget Office estimates - before adding the cost of the new Trump-class battleship program.

-While USS Defiant is in planning and construction, the nature of naval warfare is expected to evolve as more nations field unmanned platforms and hypersonic missiles - both well-suited for attacking large, high-cost combatant vessels like battleships.
+While USS Defiant is in planning and construction, the nature of naval warfare is expected to evolve as more nations field unmanned platforms and hypersonic missiles.
+Many of these emerging weapons systems are designed for attacking larger, higher-cost vessels, and the threat picture faced by a warship like Defiant will be different in the mid-2030s than it is today.
 "The size and the prestige value of [the Trump-class] make it an even more tempting target, potentially for your adversary," suggested Bernard Loo, senior fellow at Singapore’s S. Rajaratnam School of International Studies, in conversation with CNBC.

-Note: [Editor's note: TME takes no position on the published proposals for the administration to remain in office for the 2028-2032 election cycle, a concept the president has endorsed in the past but has recently ruled out.]